ayushidubey-ult/Currency-Converter/README.md

 # Currency-Converter

-A simple and user friendly Currency Converter Web App

-created using HTML, CSS, and JavaScript.
+A simple and user friendly Currency Converter Web Appcreated using HTML, CSS, and JavaScript.

-It allows users to convert one currency into

-another using real-time exchange rates.
+It allows users to convert one currency intoanother using real-time exchange rates.

 https://codepen.io/ayushidubey-ult/pen/QwNorLL